stuffware/discord-disk-usage-report/README.md

    This is what my `setup` script does.
 This will schedule an hourly disk usage report to be posted to your Discord channel! 🎉

-5. You can test it with `sudo su` followed by `run-parts /etc/cron.hourly`, but beware that that will run EVERYTHING in cron.hourly.
-Note also that simply calling it with `sudo` will not change to the root user like cron does, so it's not a true test (just in case).
-Alternatively, you can just wait an hour/day.
+5. You can test it with `sudo su` followed by `run-parts /etc/cron.hourly`, but beware that that will run EVERYTHING in `cron.hourly`.
+Note also that simply calling it with `sudo run-parts` will not change to the root user like cron does, so it's not a true test (just in case).
+Alternatively, you can just wait an hour/day for cron to test it for you.

 6. Optionally, you can edit the `TZ=` portion of the `disk-usage-report` script to change the timezone of the `timestamp` variable, or edit the area between the two `EOM`s to change the exact message being posted.
 Have fun, and let me know if you do anything cool with it!